 While city streets begin to see the hustle and bustle of rush hour return after a year of shutdowns, much of life is still happening from home as part of a new normal.
-This leaves brands with a big question–what will the future of out-of-home advertising look like in a hybrid world?
+However, 45% of consumers say they’re noticing out-of-home advertising more now than pre-pandemic which leaves brands with a big question—what will the future of out-of-home advertising look like in a hybrid world?

 Our team took a look at two brands tackling this head-on: Glossier and Spotify.
 Both brands have launched OOH campaigns that uniquely pay tribute to the year behind us, each through a different lens—while Glossier leaned into a new real estate opportunity in the wake of the pandemic by advertising on empty movie theater marquees, Spotify went the more traditional route, focusing on a message of appreciation for the creators who helped us all through a tough time.
 Here’s what our experts had to say about the two approaches: